 "Gotham was fashioned after New York City back in 1939.
 Jim Gordon is one of the first characters that appears in that number 27 DC Comics, and so he's evolved over time," he told 1010 WINS' Brigitte Quinn.

 He continued, "1939 New York City was, of course, a very different place than 2022 New York.
 So we've updated the Batmobile in, you know, over that 80-year history [and] we've now updated Gordon."

-  The Golden Globe, Tony, and Emmy winner said he tried to justify in his "head" how he would play Gordon, a Gotham City Police Department lieutenant, to Adams, a former New York City Police Department captain whom he became aware of while living in Brooklyn.
+The Golden Globe, Tony, and Emmy winner said he tried to justify in his "head" how he would play Gordon, the Gotham City Police Department lieutenant, to Adams, a former New York City Police Department captain whom he became aware of while living in Brooklyn.